 My Newborn Won’t Stop Crying!
 Why Does My Baby Cry So Much?

 So maybe you’ve read all the books, done all the Googling, and tried every technique but nothing is working.
 It’s important to note that baby cries are not necessarily as simple as baby cries + mom’s action = problem solved.

 The severity and frequency of crying will vary from baby to baby but do know that excessive crying is very prevalent—it’s reported in up to 30% of babies under 3 months old!
+Sometimes this is called the witching hour.
 So the point is: YOU ARE NOT ALONE.
 And you will get through this!

 Many babies go through a period of unexplainable crying between the ages of two weeks and three to four months.